TKO (song)

-"TKO" is a song recorded by American singer-songwriter Justin Timberlake for his fourth studio album, The 20/20 Experience – 2 of 2 (2013).
-It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy and a sample of Barry White's "Somebody's Gonna off the Man".
-The song was distributed on September 20, 2013 by RCA Records, as the second single from The 20/20 Experience – 2 of 2.
-A remix of the track by rappers J. Cole, ASAP Rocky and Pusha T, known as the "Black Friday Remix", was also released.
-The lyrics use boxing metaphors to explain how somebody being knocked out feels to them when they see their ex out with another guy.
+"TKO" is a song by American singer Justin Timberlake from his fourth studio album, The 20/20 Experience – 2 of 2 (2013).
+It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy and a sample of Barry White's "Somebody's Gonna Off the Man".
+A remix by rappers J. Cole, ASAP Rocky, and Pusha T, subtitled the "Black Friday Remix", was also released.
+Lyrically, it uses boxing metaphors to describe the feeling of seeing a former lover with someone else.

-"TKO" entered the top 40 on the US Billboard Hot 100, where it reached number 36.
-The song was eventually certified Gold by Music Canada.
-The seven-minute official accompanying music video was released in October 2013, and stars Elvis Presley's granddaughter Riley Keough as Timberlake's love interest.
+RCA Records released "TKO" on September 20, 2013, as the second single from The 20/20 Experience – 2 of 2.
+It received mixed reviews from music critics and entered the top 40 on the US Billboard Hot 100, where it reached number thirty-six.
+The song was eventually certified platinum by Pro-Música Brasil (PMB) and gold by Music Canada and Grammofonleverantörernas förening (GLF).
+The accompanying music video, directed by Ryan Reichenfeld, was released on October 29, 2013, and stars Elvis Presley's granddaughter Riley Keough as Timberlake's love interest.

-Production and composition
+Background and composition

-"TKO" was written and produced by Justin Timberlake, Timbaland and Jerome "J-Roc" Harmon, with James Fauntleroy also serving as co-writer of the track.
-The song samples Barry White's "Somebody's Gonna Off the Man".
-Jerome Harmon performed as keyboardist, while Elliot Ives played the guitar.
-Justin Timberlake handled production and arrangement of his vocals, which were recorded at Larrabee Studios in North Hollywood.
-The track was engineered by Chris Godbey, and mixed by Jimmy Douglass, Godbey and Timberlake at Larabee Studios, with assistance from Alejandro Baima, The song contains heavy drums and "scratchy" studio effects, which according to a staff writer of Consequence of Sound, is reminiscent of a "slightly more refined Justified."
-For Jocelyn Vena of MTV News, "Timberlake wasn't lying when he said that this album would be 'more dangerous' than part 1 of the 20/20 Experience, as evidenced by 'TKO.'
-The track is a Timberlake/Timbaland joint, with signature bleepy production and dark undertones, a far cry from the album's lead single, upbeat throwback jam 'Take Back the Night'."
+On March 16, 2013, a day after The 20/20 Experience released, record producer and drummer for The Roots, Questlove announced that Timberlake was planning to release a follow-up record to The 20/20 Experience in November.
+He referenced the album's 10-song track listing and title by saying, "10 songs now...10 songs later = 20 vision."
+Affirming Questlove's comments, album co-producer J-Roc revealed that the follow-up will consist of outtakes from the original album, as well as new material from upcoming studio sessions.
+Timberlake announced on May 5 that his fourth album, The 20/20 Experience – 2 of 2, would be released in September.

-Lyrically, "TKO" leans heavy on boxing metaphors, with the title "TKO", short for technical knockout, to describe the feeling of seeing a former lover with some else.
+"TKO" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, and James Fauntleroy, and was produced by Timbaland, Timberlake, and Harmon.
+It features heavy drums and "scratchy" studio effects, which, according to a staff writer for Consequence, are reminiscent of a "slightly more refined Justified."
+Jocelyn Vena of MTV News described the production as having "signature bleepy production" and "dark undertones".
+Lyrically, "TKO" leans heavily on boxing metaphors, with the title "TKO", short for technical knockout, to describe the feeling of seeing a former lover with someone else.
 The theme continues with lines like "I'm out for the count, yeah girl you knock me out."